Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 The rest of the form validation JavaScript deals with adding/removing Materialize classes based on whether or not the form inputs are valid based on the attributes set within the HTML.
 With the JavaScript, the form cannot be submitted unless all fields are valid.

 If the fields are valid, but upon submission it is found that a duplicate entry exists for a YouTube URL, the form will be rejected, the user will go back to add or edit track, and a message will be shown to them using the Flask flash framework that the insert was unsuccessful due to a duplicate video found in the database.
-Deciding what fields should be unique, and which should not, was a challenge I discussed in known issues.
+This duplicate-checking functionality was added using an index within MongoDB.
+Deciding what fields should be unique, and which should not, was a challenge I discussed in [known issues](#less-than-optimal-duplicate-upload-checking-system).
 ### Add Genre
 Most of the fields on the add and edit track forms are text inputs.
 The one exception is the genre input, which is a select box.
 The select box is populated with values from the genres collection in the database.
 If the user wishes to add their own genre, they can do so by clicking the ‘Add a Genre’ option, which is always the bottom option of the dropdown.
 This option is coloured differently to the actual genres, making it more apparent to the user.

 By default, Materialize selects do not include links.
 I had to add this manually using jQuery.
 The jQuery listens for a change event on the select, and if the value of the select corresponds to the value of the add genre link, the user is taken to add-genre.html.

 The add-genre.html page consists of a small form, with one input where the user can enter the name of their new genre.
 Upon submission of the form, the backend checks that the genre does not already exist.
 Indexing is used to ensure that the genre names ‘Soul’ and ‘soul’ for example are equivalent, so that if ‘Soul’ exists in the genres collection, ‘soul’ will be rejected.
-If the user’s genre is rejected because it is a duplicate, they will be taken back to add-genre.html, with a Flask flash messaged telling them that the genre already exists.
+If the user’s genre is rejected because it is a duplicate, they will be taken back to add-genre.html, with a Flask flash message telling them that the genre already exists.

 Care had to be taken that, upon successful submission of a new genre, that the user ends up in the right place.
 If they added a new genre from add-track, they will go back to add-track.
 Likewise, adding a new genre from edit-track will take the user back to edit-track.
 If the user manually goes to the add_genre URL (i.e. by entering it into the address bar and not using the link within the genre select) they will be taken to a blank add-track form upon submission of the genre.

-Limitations of this system are discussed in known issues.
+Limitations of this system are discussed in [known issues](#the-genre-select).
 ### Database Stats
 The user may navigate to stats.html using either the main nav or the footer, which gives the user an overall picture of the content of the database.
 These values are collected through various calculations within the stats view of app.py.
 The current stats displayed are: